maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 - Implement a delete functionality to allow users to remove vendor entries from the system
 - Add a confirmation popup before deletion.
 - Update both frontend and your chosen backend to support this feature

+### 2. Fix the UI bug
+- When adding a vendor, QA has reported that it is possible to click the add button multiple times before the form resets, leading to duplicate entries and a bad user experience.

-### 2. Unique Emails
+### 3. Unique Emails
-- Implement a uniqueness test so an email can be used only once and the user is informed that the choosen email has already been used.
-- Update both frontend and your chosen backend to support this feature
+- Ensure that vendor emails are unique across the system.
+If a user tries to register a vendor with a duplicate email, they should be informed of the conflict.
+  Think about where this logic should live (frontend, backend, or both) and justify your approach

-### 3. Containerization & Deployment
+### 4. Containerization & Deployment
 Choose one of the following deployment approaches:

 #### Option A: Docker Compose